StorjOld/hashserv/README.md

 **tldr;** A federated server for building blockchain notarized Merkle trees.

 # API
 Add a hash to the queue for the next block.
-Will return the block number that the data will be inserted into.
+Returns the block number that the data will be inserted into.

 	GET /api/submit/<sha256_hash>
 	Parameters:
 	- sha256_hash
 	Returns:
 	- block_num

+Returns the content of a particular block.

+	GET /api/block/<block_num>
+		Parameters:
+		- block_num
+		Returns:
+		- Block data